FurTrader/OverkillSolarBMS/BLE _bluetooth_protocol.md

 Look for a BLE module advertising service UUID FF00

 * Characteristic FF01 is Read/Notify from the UART
- *The module will notify when this value changes via the UART RX*
+ *The module will notify when this value is changed by the UART RX*

 * Characteristic FF02 is Write Without Response to the UART
- *The module will transmit on the UART when this value changes*
+ *The module will transmit on the UART TX when this value changes*
  *Can also be used to send instructions to the BLE module itself*
 ___